 - What’s more, MDM tools help IT teams manage the sizable volume of data and information stored across the business, which helps them reduce costs considerably and save substantial amounts of time to handle other technical initiatives.

 - Data governance, enrichment, and standardization becomes far easier for IT when they have a central MDM solution.
 This data ‘clean-up’ also helps other teams for their business entity streamline many daily business processes.

 These are all big benefits for an IT-driven master data management program.
-But they don’t help marketers with their needs — particularly real-time, cross-channel activation.
+But they don’t help marketers, CX professionals, ecommerce specialists, and other growth-focused teams with their respective needs — particularly real-time, cross-channel activation.

-Since IT owns an MDM tool, marketing must often wait for them to normalize the customer data stored in it, resolve customer identities, and create lists based on said data for them.
+Since IT owns an MDM tool, these teams must often wait for them to normalize the data stored in it, resolve customer identities, and create lists based on said data for them.

-It’s only days (or sometimes weeks) later marketers like you can leverage custom, segmented lists in their campaigns and ongoing customer lifecycle orchestration activities.
+It’s only days (or sometimes weeks) later these teams can leverage custom, segmented lists in their campaigns and ongoing customer lifecycle orchestration activities.